Visiting a slot canyon is one of Arizona’s top must-do activities, and top of the list is visiting Antelope Canyon near Page.

-However, there are several combo tours for Upper Antelope and a couple of other canyons in that same area, like Canyon X, Owl Canyon, and Rattlesnake Canyon.
+There are some combo tours offered directly from the Upper Antelope Canyon tour companies.
+They include Upper Antelope and one or two other canyons in that same area, like Canyon X, Owl Canyon, and Rattlesnake Canyon.

 When we first visited, we went to Antelope Canyon in the morning, stopped at Horseshoe Bend before lunch, and then drove to Grand Canyon National Park and did the scenic drive in the afternoon.

 Antelope Canyon is on Navajo Nation land and only accessible via Navajo-guided tours.
 The Navajo Nation’s Parks Department maintains a list of all authorized tour operators for Antelope Canyon.